#acbabenchbar

 2:30 p.m.

-CIVIL LITIGATION SECTION/CIVIL DIVISION PROGRAM
+CIVIL LITIGATION SECTION (AND ANNUAL MEETING)/CIVIL DIVISION PROGRAM

 1 Substantive credit